What is Asbestosis?

 The body’s immune system can’t break down or decompose asbestos fibers as it does with organic and biological impurities.
 These microscopic asbestos particles cover the lung interior and stay permanently in place.
 The body’s natural recourse is to form scar tissue over the trapped asbestos fibers.

 Eventually, this mass of scar tissue thickens and hardens.
-It causes the lungs to stiffen, then normal expansion and contraction of the lungs becomes difficult or impossible.
+It causes the lungs to stiffen, then normal expansion and contraction of the lungs become difficult or impossible.

 Asbestosis doesn’t metastasize or spread like cancer tumors.
 Rather, the scar tissue makes breathing so difficult that the asbestosis victim suffocates.
 This disease also stresses other body functions and can send the patient into multiple organ failures or cardiac arrest.